tomshaw/mediable/README.md

 $this->dispatch('mediable:open');
 ```

-Insert attachments directly into form inputs using the named parameter `id`.
+Insert attachments directly into form inputs typically a `textarea` using the named parameter `id`.

+> This example launches the modal with the intention of injecting attachments directly into an html input that has an `id` of `description`.

 ```php
 $this->dispatch('mediable:open', id: 'description');